reactioncommerce/reaction-component-library/src/components/TextInput/v1/TextInput.md

   </div>
 </div>
 ```
-All of the icon props will accept a few different nodes to create the input icon.
+All of the icon props will accept a few different types of nodes to create the input icon.
  - React Component
  - `<i/>` tag used for icon fonts
- - `<svg>` tag for inline svg
+ - `<svg>` tag for inline SVG
  - Plain text

 Inline SVG icon